vuxcode/we1-project-loke-nordlander-olsson/README.md

 11/12 - And it all comes crushing down, I can't fix it at all.
 How in the Hell is anything logic?

 11/19 - It's frustrating to even try changing anything as the vision of the website gets worse and worse.
 I'm just frustrated with it.
 I don't believe I can continue until the issue has been fixed.
+It just gives me anxiety.

 # Project Summary